Pranith1Kumar/Terraform_Tasks_for_Beginners/Terraform-Basic/Terraform Providers & Initialization/README.md

 **Defination:** Terraform relies on plugins called providers to interact with cloud providers, SaaS providers, and other APIs.

-# **Terraform Providers & Initialization**

-**Defination:** Terraform relies on plugins called providers to interact with cloud providers, SaaS providers, and other APIs.

 **Explanation:** Terraform uses providers to interact with cloud platforms and services like AWS, Azure, GCP, Kubernetes, etc.

 A provider acts as a bridge between Terraform and the target cloud API.